gunjitmittal/Stats-Project/README.md

 These visualizations were key to our analysis, as they allowed us to quickly identify trends and patterns in the data, and helped us to identify any outliers or anomalies that required further investigation.
 Not to mention, they helped in supporting some results of hypothesis testing as well.
 ## Hypothesis-Testing and Data-Visulisation
 #### [-Abhishek Kumar](https://github.com/Abhipank)
-We did many useful hypothesis tests on our collected data in order to get the ground truth probabilistic distribution of the data .Those Hypothesis tests also helped us to conclude and compare the about the day to day life and expenditure of students of various colleges across india.we could compare north students and south students and male and female students and derive important comclusion through hypothesis .Python was one of ours programming tool to complete the analysis.
+We did many useful hypothesis tests on our collected data in order to get the ground truth probabilistic distribution of the data .Those Hypothesis tests also helped us to conclude and compare the day to day life and expenditure of students of various colleges across india.we could compare north students and south students and male and female students and derive important comclusions through hypothesises .Python was one of ours programming tool to complete the analysis.